Raising Cane’s Coleslaw Recipe

 Nutrition Information:

-1Amount Per Serving: Calories: 150Total Fat: 13gSaturated Fat: 3gCholesterol: 10mgSodium: 130mgCarbohydrates: 7gFiber: 2gSugar: 4gProtein: 1g
+Serving Size: 1Amount Per Serving: Calories: 150Total Fat: 13gSaturated Fat: 3gCholesterol: 10mgSodium: 130mgCarbohydrates: 7gFiber: 2gSugar: 4gProtein: 1g

 Did you make this Raising Cane’s coleslaw recipe?
 Please leave a ⭐ rating and review!